 Natural disasters can strike at any moment, but this time of year usually serves as the peak of severe weather season for hurricanes and tropical storms.
-In fact, meteorologists predict that by the end of 2021, we will continue to experience higher-than-normal activity.
-Whether it’s a tropical storm, blizzard, wildfire, hurricane, or tornado, your wireless device can help you during weather emergencies.
+Whether it’s a hurricane, wildfire, blizzard, or tornado, your wireless device can help you during weather emergencies.

 Helping Americans already impacted by weather emergencies

 Hurricane Ida made landfall in Louisiana and Mississippi, which tragically impacted more than a million Americans.
 On the West Coast, wildfires in California continue to grow more dangerous as well.
 Here are some ways to help: